Capital One® Venture® Rewards Credit Card Review

-Using a travel rewards credit card to foot the bill is a great way to earn back some of what you’re spending.
+Using a travel rewards credit card to foot the bill is an excellent way to earn back some of what you’re spending.
 The Capital One® Venture® Rewards card pays back big miles on every purchase with a low annual fee.
-Redeeming rewards for free travel is a breeze and the card comes with some built-in perks to make your life a little easier.
+Redeeming rewards for free travel is a breeze, and the card comes with some built-in perks to make your life a little easier.

 The Capital One® Venture® card has a laundry list of features designed to benefit frequent travelers.
 Here are some of the top reasons we recommend the card to anyone who’s interested in scoring free travel:

 - Uncomplicated rewards structure – Some travel credit cards make you juggle rotating spending categories or jump through other hoops to earn rewards.
 The Capital One® Venture® Rewards card always pays you 2 miles per $1 on everything you spend, with no limits on what you can earn.

 - Bonus miles for qualifying members – If you make $3,000 in purchases within the first three months, Capital One will reward you with 40,000 bonus miles.
 That’s a huge head start towards your first free flight or hotel stay.